Vauhtijuoksu/vauhtijuoksu-api/README.md

 ./gradlew localMockApi
 ```

-It's then available at https://mockapi.localhost
+It's then available at http://mockapi.localhos

-## Using the API
+### Using the API
-The API server is running at https://api.dev.vauhtijuoksu.fi
+The API server is running at https://api.dev.vauhtijuoksu.fi.
+Ask around for credentials if you need to modify data.

 ## Development
 Run tests with:
 ```shell
 ./gradlew test -x feature-tests:test
 ```
 This skips the slow feature-tests.

 To run latest api server locally:
 ```shell
 ./gradlew runInCluster
 ```
-The server is accessible at https://api.localhost.
-The certificate is self-signed and must be trusted or ignored
+The server is accessible at http://api.localhost.
+It's also available with https, using a self-signed certificate.
-to access the server.
+The certificate must be trusted or ignored to access the server.

-Note that the server does not restart at the moment on code changes, since the images have the same version.
+The command can be run again to update the deployment to the latest version.

 The cluster can be deleted with:
 ```shell